 Innovation Edge is an impact-first investor focused on solving early childhood challenges in South Africa.

-We help mission-aligned entrepreneurs and social innovators by de-risking early stage product and service development.
-We ignite the ecosystem around them; and provide multiple rounds of funding, strategic coaching, operational support and connections to social capital.
+We support mission-aligned entrepreneurs and social innovators by de-risking early stage product and service development.
+We ignite the ecosystem around them; and provide multiple rounds of funding, bespoke strategic coaching, operational support and connections to social capital.

 We’re always on the lookout for courageous people with creative concepts for solving early childhood challenges

-Our flexible funding and hands-on non-financial support is customised to suit the stage of the solution
+Our entrepreneur-friendly approach, flexible funding and hands-on non-financial support that is customised to suit the stage of each solution sets us apart from other investors.

 Our work also focuses on igniting greater innovation and entrepreneurship in the early childhood ecosystem